riceplinygroup/plinycompute/README.md

-Firstly, we need to setup the test suite by following 3 steps.
-(Those 3 steps only need to be done once)
+Firstly, we need to setup the test suite by following 4 steps.
+(Those 4 steps only need to be done only once)

 Step (1.1) In rice cloud, find one ubuntu server as your Master, and log in to that server using the 'ubuntu' account;